 Based in Delhi, L.S.N Automobile is a leading name in the engineering sector.
-The company is engaged in manufacturing a wide range of engineering items.
-For its manufacturing operation, the company imports engineering items from a vendor situated in Maldives.
+The company manufactures a wide range of engineering items.
+For its manufacturing operation, the company also imports engineering items from a vendor situated in Maldives.

 Last year, the company placed an order of importing engineering items worth Rs 50 lakh from their vendor in Maldives.
 L.S.N Automobile paid for the entire consignment in advance.
-The shipment was scheduled to arrive in India in ten days, however, when it was in transit, it rained heavily.
-Though all crew members were safe, the entire consignment got damaged.
+The shipment was supposed to arrive in India in ten days.
+However, when it was in transit, it rained heavily.
+The entire consignment got damaged but all crew members were safe.

 Case Study: 2

-Situated in Gujarat, J.K, a food manufacturing company, was known for its high-quality food items.
+J.K is a food manufacturing company in Gujarat.
+It manufactured high-quality food items.
 The company always packed its food in durable containers, easy to carry and maintain.
 The company imported its packaging containers from Sri Lanka.

 Last year, when the company was importing packaging containers from Sri Lanka, a fire erupted in the ship due to technical issues.
 As J.K had already made a prepayment of the consignment, the company had to incur heavy losses.

 In this case, J.K had an export & import insurance policy, and therefore, it approached the insurer for the claim settlement.
 The company contacted the insurer on its toll-free number.
-The insurer appointed a surveyor and asked for documents like claim form, a complete account of the accident, along with payment receipt, etc. Once all the documents were received, the insurer scrutinised and settled the claim.
+The insurer appointed a surveyor and asked for documents like a claim form, a complete account of the accident, along with payment receipt, etc. On receiving the documents, the insurer scrutinised and settled the claim.